About Formation as a Deacon

 ‘Every Christian vocation is the history of an inexpressible dialogue between God and human beings, between the love of God who calls and the freedom of individuals who respond lovingly to him.’
 This calling forth from God is marked first in the reception of the sacraments of Christian initiation.
 From out of this body of believers Christ then calls some of his disciples, and the Church, discerning their vocational charism, asks the bishop to ordain them to a service of the whole church (NDPD, art.
 165).

-In terms of his spiritual life, he must possess a sound faith, good Christian reputation, active involvement in ministry, personal integrity, maturity and holiness.
+In terms of his spiritual life, he must possess a sound faith, a good Christian reputation, active involvement in ministry, personal integrity, maturity, and holiness.
 He must be a man who regularly participates in the sacramental life of the Church and has a commitment to serve the poor and needy.
 If married, he must enjoy a stable and positive marriage.
 If single, he must display a mature celibate state of life.
 In either case, he must be a man capable of obedient and fraternal communion who cultivates positive friendships both in the community of faith and in the larger context of neighbor and work.

 The Discernment of a Divine Vocation to the Diaconate